 The resistance system you should choose will largely depend on your fitness goals, so you should first determine what they are before shopping for one.

 Here are the pros and cons of each system.

-This resistance type of home gym will fit those who are building muscle through strength training.
+This resistance-type home gym will fit those who are building muscle through strength training.

-While they’re pretty straightforward in terms of operation, the downside to a home gym that uses weight plates is you can’t upgrade them.
+The downside to a home gym that uses weight plates is that you can’t upgrade them.